 - ⅓ cup heavy cream

-- 1 tbsp flaked sea salt, (see notes)
+- 1 tablespoon flaked sea salt (see notes)

 - Preheat the oven to 325 degrees F. Line a 9x13-inch baking dish with parchment paper, lightly coat with cooking spray, and set aside.

 - In a medium-sized bowl, whisk together the flour and cinnamon.
 Set aside.